johnbeve/PHI-696/Project-3/README.md

 1. In BFO and RO identify at least one object property for each of a-e that _should have the listed property, but which does not_; argue for your case, using examples.
 Note: It will be easiest to view the object properties in BFO and RO using Protege.

   (a)  Reflexive
-  Answer: part of
+  Answer: spatially coextensive with the property means that x spatially_coextensive_with y if and only if x and y have the same location.
+So the property should be reflexive.

   (b)  Transitive

+  Answer: connecting branch of

   (c)  Symmetric

   Answer: spatially coextensive with
-  In BFO and RO, the property means that x spatially_coextensive_with y if and only if x and y have the same location.
-Since x always has the same location with x, so the property should be symmetric.
+  In BFO and RO, the property means that x spatially_coextensive_with y if and only if x and y have the same location. x have the same location with y, so the property should be symmetric.

+  part of
+  Because x is also part_of x, so part of is symmetric.

   (d)  Functional